 Events and Entertainment Management course

-Events and Entertainment Management is a course of study that is quite deep, considering the assumptions of the general public regarding the Industry, most people believe that for you to be an Events and Entertainment individual, you do not need any classroom training, some people believe that with 2 weeks training somewhere they can practice and be called specialist in this area.
-This is completely a wrong notion.
+Events and Entertainment Management is a course of study that is quite deep, considering the assumptions of the general public regarding the industry, most people believe that for you to be an events and entertainment individual, you do not need any classroom training, some people believe that with 2 weeks training somewhere they can practice and be called specialist in this area.
+This is a completely wrong notion.

 I have attended so many events and just being there 5mins I can identify all the loopholes.
 In some cases I have had to step up and assist the organisers, so their guest doesn’t notice the hiccups, that is if they are my personal friends, other times I just observe and give feedback to event organisers.